jpared3s/scheduler/README.md

 # Interview Scheduler

 ## Introduction:
 The Interview Scheduler App is a React-based Single Page Application (SPA) that allows users to book, edit, and cancel interviews.
 The app uses the latest tools and techniques and is built using a concise API and WebSocket server to provide a real-time experience.
-This Read Me file is intended to provide users with an overview of the functional and behavioral requirements of the app, as well as its technical specifications.
+This Read Me file is intended to provide users with an overview of the functional and behavioral requirements of the app, as well as setup instructions.

 ## Functional Requirements:
 The app is designed to meet the following functional requirements: